Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 virtual lab

 ## What is a flipped mode course?
-A couerse where there is content from a courseware and a live lecture
+A course where there is content from a course ware and a live lecture

 the events
 Quizzes and Assignments will be done online in elearn portal